 How to Substitute Pomegranate Molasses

-*Pomegranate molasses is a Middle Eastern staple.
+*Pomegranate molasses is a Middle Eastern pantry staple.
 It’s a thick, gooey, sweet-sour condiment (reduced pomegranate juice) used to flavor stews, as a glaze, etc. It’s relatively easy to find in specialty stores, in the international foods aisle of many supermarkets, and online.
 However, it can be challenging to use up an entire bottle if you’re not familiar with it, so I substitute with reduced balsamic vinegar (instructions below).

 Make-Ahead Tips